AyushG701/uiexchange/readme.txt

 was solving the error regarding the trcp access . payload says its forbidden error i need little more research on that so solve thiat afater a wile

+ log2:
+ email setup used by resend it is simple can be done using api keu and nodemailer for handiling th eothe random but as we need the verified domain for resend for multiple account we can only send email to our account for the testing purpose

+comment : error handling and signup page added

+        error handling in the sign-up page where we added some error that occurs from zodError , Conflict or any random error and we also added that to showup in the html format to render it when email or password is not accourding to the authvalidation

+        then we added the sign-in just copied the whole signup and change the text then added the signIn method in auth-router that handles the signin during that had problem with the typescript as it is showing the error to the req that we should be able to use from the createContext but has error continued... added ExpressContext=inferAsyncReturnType<typeof createContext> like this  which was soln from gpt  where inferAsyncReturnTypeis fron trcp server

+        now the problem is fixed we need the better user interaction so we added certain info for the routing like if the user is in cart page when he sign -in then we will redirect him to that page instead of the home page if the user = seller then we will send him to the dashboard whichi is /sell  where there can manage the Products if nothing then home page
+        then certain error handling too

+        after that we dont want to show the navbar with create account and signin when user are already logged in so for that we needed the user we get that from our custom payload-utils that we created the getServerSideUser function and pass the nextcookies to it has cookies has the token to know that user is logged in or not then after that
+      next_reminder : need to make the navbar dynamic